 Restrictive lung disorders

 Obstructive lung disorders

 In restrictive lung disorders (such as idiopathic pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
-Idiopathic pulmonary fibrosis affects mostly people over the age of 50, usually former smokers.
-People... read more ), lungs become stiff and require more effort to expand during inhalation.
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have... read more ), lungs become stiff and require more effort to expand during inhalation.
 Severe curvature of the spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
 Scoliosis can be present at birth or can develop during adolescence.
 Mild forms may cause only mild discomfort, but more severe forms can cause... read more ) can also restrict breathing because it reduces movement of the rib cage.

 In obstructive disorders (such as COPD Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more or asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more ), resistance to airflow is increased because the airways are narrowed.
 Because airways widen during inhalation, air can usually be pulled in.
 However, because airways narrow during exhalation, air cannot be exhaled from the lungs as fast as normal, and people wheeze and breathing is labored.
 Dyspnea results when too much air is left in the lungs after exhaling.